harvestingmoon/harvestingmoon/README.md

-- 👋 Hi, I’m Wen Yeong otherwise known as @harvestingmoon.
+👋 Hi, I’m Wen Yeong otherwise known as @harvestingmoon.

-I like to code for fun ...
+Current Undergraduate studying Business Analytics @ NUS :)

+=* don't really know what type here but let's just say I like coding & exploring algorithms (although they can be a pain in the ass to debug)